 - Leave nothing behind on the bus.
 Neither the bus contractor nor the school district is responsible for lost articles.

-- In case of emergency, remain in the bus unless directed to do otherwise by the driver.
+- In case of an emergency, remain on the bus unless directed to do otherwise by the driver.

 - Do not throw anything out bus windows or litter inside the bus.